Sjord/Sjord.github.io/_posts/2019-01-18-tplink-tl-wn823n-works-with-macos.md

 This article describes my experiences with the TP-Link TL-WN823N USB Wi-Fi adapter under MacOS Mojave.

 For an IoT assignment I wanted to intercept Wi-Fi traffic between two devices.
-In order to route the traffic through my laptop I wanted to connect to one device and set up an access point to another device.
+In order to route the traffic through my laptop I wanted to connect to one device and set up an access point for another device.
 For this I needed an additional Wi-Fi adapter.
 It took some searching to find one that works with MacOS Mojave 10.14, and I ended up with the TP-Link TL-WN823N, which works perfectly.

 For the adapter to work, you need to install the drivers from the TP-Link website.
 The driver for MacOS 10.14 is marked as beta at the moment.
 The adapter does not integrate with the Wi-Fi functionality of MacOS.
 Instead, you get an extra menu item in the top bar.